We went to visit my daughter (sleep over)! We had some ground turkey that we had just bought, so, we figured we would bring it with us.

 I had successfully grown, zucchini, patty pans, straight neck yellow squash, bell pepper, green beans, radishes, tomatoes and even celery, (celery is considered to be a challenge to grow, even by experienced growers).
 I wanted to learn to grow potatoes.
 Had You Heard ?
 I heard that you can not grow potatoes from grocery store…

 My husband and I discussed camping for the first time, early on in our relationship.
 He’s a rough it kinda guy.
-When we met he had a tent, 2 canopies, sleeping bags, a lantern, coolers, a propane grill, a standing outdoor shower and a portable toilet seat that sits on a 5 gallon bucket (along…
+When we met he had a tent, 2 canopies, sleeping bags, a standing outdoor shower, a portable toilet seat that sits on a 5 gallon bucket, a lantern, coolers, a propane grill (along with…

 I’m going to tell you about treasure and treasure hunting, (the treasure in this case is Occupied Japan Collectibles).
 This is a story about what happened, after Japan surrendered, at the end of WWII, that brought about the creation of manufactured ceramics / porcelain dishware and figurines, stamped with the addition of the words “Occupied…